dotnet/csharpstandard/standard/basic-concepts.md

 - Overloading of indexers permits a class, struct, or interface to declare multiple indexers, provided their signatures are unique within that class, struct, or interface.
 - Overloading of operators permits a class or struct to declare multiple operators with the same name, provided their signatures are unique within that class or struct.

-Although `out` and `ref` parameter modifiers are considered part of a signature, members declared in a single type cannot differ in signature solely by `ref` and `out`.
-A compile-time error occurs if two members are declared in the same type with signatures that would be the same if all parameters in both methods with `out` modifiers were changed to `ref` modifiers.
-For other purposes of signature matching (e.g., hiding or overriding), `ref` and `out` are considered part of the signature and do not match each other.
+Although `in`, `out`, and `ref` parameter modifiers are considered part of a signature, members declared in a single type cannot differ in signature solely by `in`, `out`, and `ref`.
+A compile-time error occurs if two members are declared in the same type with signatures that would be the same if all parameters in both methods with `out` or `in` modifiers were changed to `ref` modifiers.
+For other purposes of signature matching (e.g., hiding or overriding), `in`, `out`, and `ref` are considered part of the signature and do not match each other.

-> *Note*: This restriction is to allow C# programs to be easily translated to run on the Common Language Infrastructure (CLI), which does not provide a way to define methods that differ solely in `ref` and `out`. *end note*
+> *Note*: This restriction is to allow C# programs to be easily translated to run on the Common Language Infrastructure (CLI), which does not provide a way to define methods that differ solely in `in`, `out`, and `ref`. *end note*

 The types `object` and `dynamic` are not distinguished when comparing signatures.
 Therefore members declared in a single type whose signatures differ only by replacing `object` with `dynamic` are not allowed.